Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/faq.rst

 .. dropdown:: Is there something similar to native programs in Concordium?

-    No. Functionality like cryptographic primitives, smart contract state management, etc. is implemented as Wasm host functions.
+    No. The security-critical functionality like cryptographic primitives, smart contract state management, etc. is implemented as Wasm host functions.
     The list of supported host functions is available in :ref:`host-functions`.

     Separating this functionality to host functions instead of having it as special smart contracts helps to rule out some vulnerabilities related to substituting native program addresses by users.